 |SCIENTIFIC DISCIPLINARY SECTOR||GEO/09|

-The students are assumed to know the topics covered by the courses of Mineralogy and Petrography, in particular 1) classification of minerals 2) recognition of rock forming minerals 3) properties of minerals 4) classification of magmatic, metamorphic and sedimentary rocks 5) physical properties of the rocks.
+The students are assumed to know the topics covered by the courses of Mineralogy and Petrography, in particular 1) classification of minerals 2) recognition of rock forming minerals 3) physical and chemical properties of minerals 4) classification of magmatic, metamorphic and sedimentary rocks 5) physical properties of the rocks.

-The course consists of lectures and laboratory activities.
-Since activities are planned to develop data analysis skills and to apply the acquired knowledge during practical and methodological activities, attendance at lessons and lab activity is strongly recommended.
+The teaching consists of lectures, laboratory activities and field activities.
+Since activities are planned for the application of acquired knowledge, practical and methodological activities, attendance at classes and exercises is strongly recommended.

 Lectures in the classroom are delivered through multimedia presentations.

-The lab activities are aimed at the practical application of the theoretical knowledge acquired during the lectures and also represent a self-assessment test.
-The laboratory work is followed by individual reports and final discussion with the teacher.
-In particular, students will be engaged in:
+The laboratory exercises are aimed at the practical application of the theoretical knowledge acquired during the lectures and also constitute a self-assessment test.
+The exercises include the discussion with the teacher on real cases of environmental recovery of extractive sites and activities of macroscopic and microscopic determination.
+In particular, they will be developed:

-The course syllabus includes the presentation and discussion of the following topics
+The course program includes the presentation and discussion of the following topics:

-All the slides used during the lectures and other teaching material will be available on AulaWeb at the end of each cycle of lessons / laboratory activities together with other selected papers in pdf format.
+All the slides used during the lessons and other teaching material will be available on AulaWeb at the end of each cycle of lessons / laboratory exercises together with other bibliographic material in pdf format.

-The suggested books are available together with other books for further study at the SMFN School library and at the teacher office.
+The books indicated are suggested as supporting text and are available and consultable together with other books for further study at the M.F.N.
+School Library and at the teacher office.

 Recommended texts for any further information: